Blechlawine/canvas/readme.md

-A version of r/place in rust
+A version of r/place in rust and vanilla js.